lagotto/lagotto/docs/setup.md

 ![Filters](/images/filters.png)

-These filters will generate alerts that are displayed in the admin panel in various places.
+These filters will generate notifications that are displayed in the admin panel in various places.
 More information is available on the [Alerts](/docs/Alerts) page.

 ### Reports
 Lagotto generates a number of email reports: